Ph.D. in Curriculum and Instruction

 The Doctor of Philosophy in Curriculum and Instruction is an interdisciplinary degree program involving faculty from across the UNC Charlotte campus, and primarily the Departments of English; Mathematics and Statistics; Middle, Secondary, and K-12 Education; Reading and Elementary Education; Educational Leadership; and many others across the UNC Charlotte campus.
 The Ph.D. in Curriculum and Instruction is designed to prepare teacher education faculty and other educational professionals for work in various agency, policy, non-profit, and educational settings.

-The program offers the following five areas of concentration, all of which emphasize the context of urban education issues and perspectives related to curriculum and instruction:
+The program offers the following six areas of concentration, all of which emphasize the context of urban education issues and perspectives related to curriculum and instruction.

 Contact the Office of Middle, Secondary, K-12 Education